pycontribs/jira/docs/installation.rst

 The easiest (and best) way to install jira-python is through `pip <https://pip.pypa.io/>`_::

-    pip install jira
+    pip install 'jira[cli]'

 This will handle installation of the client itself as well as the requirements.
+The `[cli]` part installs dependencies for the `jirashell` binary, and may be omitted if you just need the library.

 If you're going to run the client standalone, we strongly recommend using a `virtualenv <https://virtualenv.pypa.io/>`_: